Celebrate New Bedford

 In the Footsteps of Frederick Douglass

 Frederick Douglass escaped slavery by train, landing in New York City in September of 1838.
 After only a few short weeks, he departed for New Bedford, where he would find his first home as a free man and his powerful voice as an orator and activist.
-Come see where Douglass lived and spoke and how the city celebrates his life and legacy!
-Nathan and Polly Johnson House Nathan and Mary “Polly” Johnson were Black abolitionists who provided shelter for many enslaved families seeking freedom in the north.
+Come see where Douglass lived and spoke, and how the city celebrates his life and legacy!
+Nathan and Polly Johnson House Nathan and Mary “Polly” Johnson were Black abolitionists who provided shelter for many enslaved families seeking freedom in the North.
 After escaping to New York City in 1838, Frederick Douglass married Anna Murray, a free Black woman he met when enslaved in Baltimore, Maryland.
-They traveled to New Bedford where Douglass would first live as a free man in the home of Nathan and Polly Johnson.
+They traveled to New Bedford, where Douglass would first live as a free man in the home of Nathan and Polly Johnson.
 Today, you can schedule a tour of this home with the New Bedford Historical Society.
 The home…

 New Bedford Spotlight: Brewer Scott Brunelle